Paymentshield/api-docs/source/includes/_quote.md

  + It has a `QuickQuoteContinuationUri` instead of `QuoteSessionContinuationUri`
  + Only the cheapest Price is returned, instead of many prices
- + We confirm the source of each `Value` in the `Answers` array using a `Source` field which will either return as 'User' if supplied in the request or 'assumed' if the value has been assumed.
+ + We confirm the source of each `Value` in the `Answers` array using a `Source` field which will either return as 'User' if supplied in the request or 'Assumed' if the value has been assumed.

 ## Retrieve Quote